vecorel/cli/README.md

 1. Create a new file in `vecorel_cli/datasets` based on the `template.py`
 2. Implement the `convert()` function / test it / run it
-3. Add missing dependencies into a separate dependency group in `setup.py`
+3. Add missing dependencies into the appropriate feature group in `pixi.toml` (or `setup.py` for pip users)
 4. Add the converter to the list above
 5. Create a PR to submit your converter for review